vladislavglad/Phaser3-PoC/README.md

 # Phaser3-PoC
-Testing some concepts in Phaser3
+Testing JS modularity capabilities and "context switching" of content in a single .html file.